sylefeb/Silice/projects/doomchip/README.md

 Open a shell in this directory and launch ```make verilator```

-Images will be produced in the directory, the third one (`vgaout_0002.tga`) should reveal a view of E1M1! (the two first are black as this corresponds to memory and chip reset/warmup).
+A window will open with VGA output, and after a few empty frames it should reveal a view of E1M1! (the first frames are black as this corresponds to memory and chip reset/warmup).

 ### Running on the ULX3S + HDMI